 The Fabrication/Welding Technology Certificate of Completion prepares students for entry-level jobs in metal working fields.
-Required courses are applicable toward the Associate of Applied Science degree in Manufacturing Technology with a Fabrication/Welding option.
+Required courses are applicable toward the Associate of Applied Science degree in manufacturing technology with a fabrication/welding option.

 The Associate of Applied Science in Industrial Technology (Apprenticeship) program offers the apprentice and journey level an opportunity to obtain an Associate of Applied Science degree.
-If you wish to enter the program, you must be from one of a variety of trades and crafts recognized by Southwestern and the Bureau of Labor and Industry.
-This degree is not eligible for Financial Aid.
+If students wish to enter the program, they must be from one of a variety of trades and crafts recognized by Southwestern and the Bureau of Labor and Industry.
+This degree is not eligible for financial aid.